7/31/2024 Concluding July (link to here)

 Crossing the bar, Westport bar

-Although fog had not been in the forecast, gray mist shrouded the marina when we arrived at Float 10 at 5:30 AM and enveloped us as we motored out of the harbor, across the bar and out to sea.
-The water was glassy and almost flat; I don't think I've ever seen the bar so calm.
+Although fog had not been in the forecast, mist shrouded the marina when we arrived at Float 10 at 5:30 AM and enveloped us as we motored out of the harbor, across the bar and out to sea.
+The water was glassy and almost flat; I've rarely seen the bar so calm.
 That's not necessarily a good thing.
-The birds tend to move around more when they can advantage of the energy of wind and waves, potentially making it easier to find them.
+The birds tend to move around more when they can take advantage of the energy of wind and waves and when they are on the move, they are often easier to find.

 The fog began to thin out as the sun rose behind us but we still were not seeing many birds.
 We passed, or were passed by, an occasional murre or shearwater but no big flocks so I began to adjust my year bird estimates for the day downward.
 I had initially figured 12-15 new birds would not be unreasonable but after an hour and half in the fog I was prepared to be content with 10-12.